Petoskey, Michigan

 Cruise Petoskey, then add a Straits day

-Direct activity options are strongest for Little Traverse Bay cruises and Mackinaw City/Straits add-ons, so use them when the water or bridge should be more than a drive-by.
+Direct activity options are strongest for Little Traverse Bay cruises and Mackinaw City or Straits add-ons, so use them when the water, lighthouses, or bridge should be more than a drive-by.

 Find activities →